Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Preparing for Trial Run

-Follow the few simple steps explained below to get prepared for the trial run.
+Follow the simple steps, explained below, and get prepared for the trial run.

 1. Create a Table with the following Structure and save it with the name Table1.